kelfink/wschallenge2019/README.md

 This is the Java implementation of the ZIP code simplification challenge.
 The challenge package contains a util package with most of the logical components.

-The main entry class (ZipCodeRangeSimplifier)  takes in the input, parses it with ZipCodeParser, and processes that result with RangeListSimplifier.
+The main entry class (org.ziprange.Main)  takes in the input, parses it with ZipCodeParser, and processes that result with RangeListSimplifier.
  ZipCodeRange is a model class holding the ranges (pairs of low,high zip codes).